digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 ### What’s been the impact?

-TOur digital changes have obviously impacted on us as a Collective, but because we’re in the business of sharing, we have already encouraged a fair few organisations to have a go with new tools.
+Our digital changes have obviously impacted on us as a Collective, but because we’re in the business of sharing, we have already encouraged a fair few organisations to have a go with new tools.
 Lairg Learning Centre has started on Trello, the Highland Adult Learning Partnership has a Slack team, and we’ve spoken to a few organisations about appear.in for contact with remote clients as it has a lovely, clear and easy to use interface.

 Despite the distance, digital pulls us closer together.
 There’s a huge element of social and informal discussion that goes on in our slack channels, which is incredibly important to us as a team.
 We used to have Friday Gin and Tonics via Google Hangouts – it’s time to reintroduce this!